 Contact: Jadunauth Raghunauth, firstname.lastname@example.org

-Region of Peel, ON July 28, 2014 - The World Health Organization has designated the 28th of July every year as world Hepatitis Day.
-This day gives us an opportunity to recognise hepatitis within our community and create awareness aimed at breaking down stigma.
+The World Health Organization has designated the 28th of July every year as world Hepatitis Day.
+This day gives us an opportunity to recognize hepatitis within our community and create awareness aimed at breaking down stigma.

 Hepatitis is a liver disease that can be caused by hepatitis A, hepatitis B and C virus.
 Hepatitis B and C when undiagnosed and untreated over an extended period of time can lead to liver cirrhosis, liver failure or liver cancer.